xullnn/ls_pull_over_push/101/answers.md

 Will the two code snippet produce same output?
 Why?

 The do the same thing.
-Although the two lines with `break` look like at different places but they are both execute after current loop's `counter += 1` and next loop's `puts chars[counter]`, they are in the same time slot.
+Although the two lines with `break` look like at different places but they are both executed after current loop's `counter += 1` and next loop's `puts chars[counter]`, they are in the same time slot and there's no other code in this time slot.

-24. What're the 4 essential parts to form a looping in Ruby?
+23. What're the 4 essential parts to form a looping in Ruby?

 - a loop(`loop`, `while`, `until` ...)
 - a counter
 - a way to retrieve data
 - a way to exit loop

-25. What does PEDAC stand for?
+24. What does PEDAC stand for?

 - P Understand the Problem
 - E Examples and Test cases
 - DA Data structure and Algorithm
 - C Code

-26. Describe how does `select` work in Ruby?
+25. Describe how does `select` work in Ruby?
 What's the return value of `[1, 2, 3].select { }` and `[1, 2, 3].select { 'false' }`?
 Why?

 `select` iterate through the collection and collect elements based on the truthiness of the block's return value.

 - `[1, 2, 3].select { }` returns `[]` because every empty block will return `nil` which will be evaluated as `false`
 - `[1, 2, 3].select { 'false' }` returns `[1, 2, 3]` since `'false'` is a string which will be evaluated to `true` in every block execution step.

-27. Describe how does `map` work in Ruby?
+26. Describe how does `map` work in Ruby?

 - go through element one by one
   - yield one element into the block at every iteration step
-- use every block execution's return value to form a new array
+- use every block's return value to form a new array

-28. What's the return value of `[1, 2, 3].each { |n| n * 2 }`?
+27. What's the return value of `[1, 2, 3].each { |n| n * 2 }`?

-`[1, 2, 3]` return the caller itself.
+`[1, 2, 3]`, `each` return the caller itself.

-29. What's the return value of `[2, 5, 3, 4, 1].sort { |a, b| 0 }`, explain why?
+28. What's the return value of `[2, 5, 3, 4, 1].sort { |a, b| 0 }`, explain why?

 It returns a new array same as the caller.
 Because `sort` order the elements based on the return value of the given block(-1, 0 ,1).
-Here the return value of every block execution is `0` which will be interpreted as "all elements are equal" by `sort`, the original order will be kept.
+Here the return value of every block execution is `0` which will be interpreted as "all elements are equal" by `sort`, so the original order will be kept.

-30. What's the return value of `'abc' <=> 'abd'` Why?
+29. What's the return value of `'abc' <=> 'abd'` Why?

-It's `-1` the first two chars of the two strings are same.
+It's `-1`.
+The first two chars of the two strings are same.
 But the third chars of them are `c` and `d`, in ASCII character table, `c`'s ordinal number is smaller than `d`'s, so it returns `-1` which mean `c` is smaller than `d`.

-31. Consider the code below, what's the return value?
+30. Consider the code below, what's the return value?
 Why?

 ```
 arr_1 = ['a', 'b', 'c']